2016 Student Awards

-Shachi Bahl, India, who was awarded £350 for his Public Arts MA, ‘Transformation of everyday spaces into an art precinct – New Delhi, India’.
+Shachi Bahl, India, who was awarded £350 for her Public Arts MA, ‘Transformation of everyday spaces into an art precinct – New Delhi, India’.

 Jennifer Dobson, UK, who was awarded £250 for her undergraduate dissertation on ‘Climate change in Figi’.

 Helen Hoyle, UK, who was awarded £500 for her PhD thesis on ‘Human happiness versus urban biodiversity?
 Public perception of designed urban planting in a warm climate’.

 Dawn Parke, Republic of Ireland, who was awarded £350 for her MA dissertation on ‘The physical life of place’.

 Eva Schwab, Austria, who was awarded £500 for her PhD thesis on ‘Urban promises?
 Spatial justice in public space in Latin America’.

 Samuel Stevenson, UK, who was awarded £250 for his undergraduate dissertation on ‘The socio-cultural importance of abandoned industrial space: The island of Nottingham’.